-Narcan Benefits: Overdose, Side Effects, Precautions needed, & Opioid Withdrawal Symptoms After Receiving Narcan
+Narcan Drug Benefits, Overdose, Side Effects, Precautions & Opioid Withdrawal Symptoms After Receiving Narcan Spray

 Naloxone is a medicine that rapidly reverses an opioid overdose.
 It is an opioid antagonist.
 This means that it attaches to opioid receptors and reverses and blocks the effects of other opioids.
 Naloxone can quickly restore normal breathing to a person if their breathing has slowed or stopped because of an opioid overdose.
 But, naloxone does not affect someone who does not have opioids in their system, and it is not a treatment for opioid use disorder.
 Opioids include heroin, fentanyl, oxycodone (OxyContin), hydrocodone (Vicodin), codeine, and morphine.